-and since the Sun of Righteousness is ever shining, we need not go on under clouds of doubt.
+We may say that clouds are very unsubstantial things.
+The sun can dissipate them; and since the sun of Righteousness is ever shining, we need not go on under clouds of doubt.
 There is such a thing as getting above the clouds, and those who have had that experience can testify that it is a most glorious place to be in.

 Never have I been able to imagine a scene of more wonderful glory than burst upon my view one evening after I had long been toiling up the eastern slope of a mountain.
-We gained the top just before the sun set, and the valley on the other side was filled with clouds, lighted up by the splendour of the setting sun.
+We gained the top just before the sun set, and the valley on the other side was filled with clouds, lighted up by the splendor of the setting sun.
 It was not only a glorious sight for the eyes, but it impressed a lesson that can never be forgotten.

-But more still should we remember when the clouds arise, God dwells in the midst of them.
-"The Lord reigneth; let the earth rejoice; let the multitude of isles be glad thereof.
-Clouds and darkness are round about Him: righteousness and judgment are the habitation of His throne."
-It was from the midst of the cloud that God's law was given in love; and we know that "His commandment is life everlasting."
+But more still should we remember when the clouds arise.
+God dwells in the midst of them.

+1 The Lord reigns; let the earth rejoice; let the multitude of isles be glad thereof.
+Clouds and darkness are round about Him: righteousness and judgment are the habitation of His throne.

+It was from the midst of the cloud that God's law was given in love; and we know that:

+50 His commandment is life everlasting.

 Yea, even though the clouds be thick and dark, we will yet be glad, for God is there still.

-"He made darkness His secret place; His pavilion round about Him were dark waters and thick clouds of the skies."
+11 He made darkness His secret place; His pavilion round about Him were dark waters and thick clouds of the skies.

 The cloud that shuts out God from our sight is but the assurance to us of His presence.

+Free and Abundant Grace

 From the clouds come rain, and this is a symbol of the free and abundant grace of God.
-When God calls us to buy of Him wine and milk, without money and without price,-to come and find abundance of pardon,-He gives us this assurance: "For as the rain cometh down, and the snow from heaven, and returneth not thither, but watereth the earth, and maketh it bring forth and bud, that it may give seed to the sower, and bread to the eater: so shall My word be that goeth forth out of my mouth: it shall not return unto Me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it."
+When God calls us to buy of Him wine and milk, without money and without price,-to come and find abundance of pardon,-He gives us this assurance:

+10 For as the rain comes down, and the snow from heaven, and returns not there, but waters the earth, and makes it bring forth and bud, that it may give seed to the sower, and bread to the eater:

+11 So shall My word be that goes forth out of My mouth: it shall not return unto Me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it.

-As the water bound up in the thick clouds is to remind us of the mighty power of God, so is it to remind us of His gospel of grace; for that is but the power of God unto salvation.
-The gospel is the good news of salvation from sin, and everything that speaks the power of God tells us of the power He has to give us righteousness.
-"Drop down, ye heavens, from above, and let the skies pour down righteousness: let the earth open, and let them bring forth salvation, and let righteousness spring up together; I the Lord have created it."
-And carrying out the same figure, the prophet Hosea says: "Sow to yourselves in righteousness, reap in mercy: break up your fallow ground: for it is time to seek the Lord till He come and rain righteousness upon you."
+As the water bound up in the thick clouds is to remind us of the mighty power of God, so is it to remind us of His Gospel of grace; for that is but the power of God unto salvation.
+The Gospel is the good news of salvation from sin, and everything that speaks the power of God tells us of the power He has to give us righteousness.

+8 Drop down, you heavens, from above, and let the skies pour down righteousness: let the earth open, and let them bring forth salvation, and let righteousness spring up together; I the Lord have created it.

+And carrying out the same figure, the prophet Hosea says: